XRPLF/xrpl-dev-portal/content/tutorial-regular-keys.md

 # Working with Regular Keys

-Assign regular keys to your account to enable you to sign most transactions with regular keys, while keeping your master keys offline.
+Assign regular keys to your account to enable you to sign most transactions with regular keys, while keeping your master keys offline whenever possible.
 A master key [compromise](concept-issuing-and-operational-addresses.html) can be difficult to recover from, while removing or changing compromised regular keys is a simpler task.

 For an overview of master and regular keys, see [Understanding Master and Regular Keys](reference-transaction-format.html#understanding-master-and-regular-keys).